sergey-arkhipov/nats-auth-callout-server/README.markdown

 - `-input`: JSON string with `user_id`, `permissions`, `account`, and `ttl`.
 - `-server`: NATS server URL (default: `nats://localhost:4222`).
 - `-test`: Test NATS connection (default: `false`).

+### Work with users list

+`users.yaml` - file with users and permissions.
+Can be used for debug or in parallel with token auth.
+Pass users.yaml to docker.
+Empty file will disable user login|pass auth.

 ## Future Improvements